 - Chop apples (will need 1 cup).

-- Mix flour, sugar, pumpkin spice, baking soda and baking powder in large mixing bowl.
+- Mix flour, sugar, pumpkin spice, baking soda, baking powder and salt in a large mixing bowl.
 Set aside.

 - Beat eggs in separate bowl.
 Mix in pumpkin puree and oil.

 - Fold wet ingredients into dry ingredients until just combined.
 Do not overmix.
 Fold in chopped apple.